 There are four main components in an SNMP-managed network:

 SNMP agent: This software runs on the hardware or service being monitored, collecting data about disk space, bandwidth use and other important network performance metrics.
 When queried by the SNMP manager, the agent sends the requested information back to the management system.
 An agent may also proactively notify the NMS if an error occurs.
 Most devices come with an SNMP agent pre-installed but it typically needs to be turned on and configured.

 How SNMP works

 Most of the time, SNMP functions in a synchronous model, with communication initiated by the SNMP manager and the agent sending a response.
 These commands and messages, typically transported over User Datagram Protocol (UDP) or Transmission Control Protocol/Internet Protocol (TCP/IP), are known as protocol data units (PDUs):

-- GETBULK: Sent by the SNMP manager to the agent to obtain large tables of data by performing multiple GETNEXT commands.
+- GETBULKRequest: Sent by the SNMP manager to the agent to efficiently obtain a potentially large amount of data, especially large tables.

-- SET: Sent by the SNMP manager to the agent to issue configurations or commands.
+- SETRequest: Sent by the SNMP manager to the agent to issue configurations or commands.

 - TRAP: An asynchronous alert sent by the agent to the SNMP manager to indicate a significant event, such as an error or failure, has occurred.